RPM Film Studios Ltd, 1970

 Trevor THE CHARACTERSMajor Allan Wilson: Brian O'Shaughnessy

 : fearless leader of the British South Africa Company Patrol: gets killed in a heroic but suicidal battle, but not before demonstrating the kind of leadership that any person would willingly follow and that enemies would praise.
-He and his men fight like lions, are beaten but become heroes to their foes.
 Major Forbes: Adrian Steed

-: Proud, whistle blowing, cowardly, idiot commander of the British South Africa Company: runs away from the battle and is court martialled.
+: Proud, whistle blowing, cowardly, idiot commander of the British South Africa Company: runs away from the battle and is praised for his actions.
 Frederick Burnham: Will Hutchins

 : Wise cracking American frontier scout: one of two survivors of the massacre.
 He was later one of the founders of the Scouts.
 Dr Leander Starr Jameson: Stuart Brown

 : Prissy British imperialist: wants the gold mines in Rhodesia for South Africa and, ahem, an end to slavery.
 Put on trial but hailed as a hero.
 May Wilson: Anthea Crosse

 : Allan's wife to be: pretty background filler and wearer of false eyelashes in 1893.Captain Indy: Lance Lockhart-Ross

 : Mute lackey to Forbes: says nothing, takes orders and carries them out.
 Obeys order to run away from the battle and gets himself court-martialled.Trooper Dillon: Ian Yule